Division of Student Success

 The Office of International Student Retention Services (ISRS) serves as an advocate and resource for international students.
 The ISRS provides counseling and advising pertaining to cross cultural adjustment, and academic concerns.
 Once students become enrolled at KSU, it is the goal of the ISRS to retain them until they graduate.
 The ISRS is also responsible for implementing the mandatory International Student Orientation.
 All newly admitted F1 graduate, undergraduate, and transfer students must attend this orientation.
 The office seeks to provide international students with pertinent information that will enhance their matriculation and success at Kennesaw State University.
 International students should note that they must maintain full-time academic status during the fall and spring semesters but may be part-time in the summer or choose not to attend.

 The staff of International Student Retention Services develops and implements educational, social and cultural activities, programs and workshops for international students.
 Workshops and seminars are developed each semester to enhance the experience of the international student.
 The workshops and seminars provide information on immigration, job search strategies, graduate studies, and taxes.
-The Office of International Student Retention Services takes the responsibility of retaining international students very seriously.
 In addition to the above, the ISRS offers international students exposure to the Global Village, a gathering place for internationally-centered activities, resources, discussions, and exhibits.
-The Global Village is located in room 255 of the Student Center.

 The Assistant Director of the ISRS and the Administrative Specialist serve as advisors for the International Student Association (ISA).
 ISA brings together students of all nations for intercultural, social and athletic exchanges.
 The International Festival is one of the largest events on campus and includes the Mr. and Miss KSU International Beauty Pageant, International Fashion Show, International Bazaar, and the Courtney Parkins Memorial Soccer Tournament.

-For more information about the Office of International Student Retention Services (ISRS), call 770-423-6245 or visit the Global Village in room 255 in the Student Center. http://www.kennesaw.edu/stu_dev/isrs
+For more information about the Office of International Student Retention Services (ISRS), visit http://www.kennesaw.edu/stu_dev/isrs

 Disabled Student Support Services